PAYONE-GmbH/PCP-ServerSDK-java/README.md

 ## Demo App

 This repo contains a demo app that showcases how to implement common use cases, like a [Step-by-Step Checkout](https://docs.payone.com/pcp/checkout-flows/step-by-step-checkout) and an [One-Stop-Checkout](https://docs.payone.com/pcp/checkout-flows/one-step-checkout).
 For each use case the demo app contains a private method in the top level class `App`.

+**New:** After startup, the demo app also tries to retrieve an authentication token for the merchant and prints it to the console immediately after successful retrieval.
+This demonstrates how to use the authentication-tokens endpoint for scenarios like credit card tokenization.

 You can run the app to execute the code within in the sandbox API.
 This is a good way to test, if your setup is correct.

 If you're using grald can run it within the demo app directory via: